mmabey/mmabey.github.io/cse469s19/syllabus.rst

 research reasoning.
 The report must be at least 5 pages, 12 point, 1.5 space, 1" margins.
 Some extra points may be given for reports compiled from LaTeX.

-In addition to the paper report, every *graduate student* must also give a presentation on their paper.
+In addition to the paper report, every *honors student* and *graduate student* must also give a presentation on their paper lasting 20 minutes plus Q&A. The presentation should include a clear introduction to the concept of the proposed ideas or approaches, including some scientific reasoning about the paper's content.
+Undergraduate students may volunteer to do a paper presentation for extra points.
 More details will be provided in the first couple weeks of class.

 Late work will receive a deduction of 20% per day late.
 Exceptions to this policy will be at the discretion of the instructor.